 Remember that it’s all in the timing

-As great as email is at getting your message right in front of your audience, if you pick the wrong time to send, your email might get lost in a sea of less important stuff.
+As great as email is , if you pick the wrong time to send, your email might get lost in a sea of less important stuff.

 Equally, if you want people to take action and click on something within the email (who doesn’t, right?), you need to make sure it arrives at a time they’re most likely to do so.

-Use your email marketing system to review past campaigns and look for the emails where engagement was at its highest.
-You may well see a pattern emerge and gain an idea of when the best send time is for your subscribers.
+Use your email marketing system to review past campaigns.
+Look for the emails where engagement was at its highest.
+You may well see a pattern emerge and gain an idea of when the best send time is.

 Build a layer of trust

 You need to work at your relationship with subscribers; as much as you’d like them to, they’re probably not going to click right away without a bit of nurturing.